 Plan for Business Disruptions

 Brexit doesn’t mean you have to stop trading with EU countries, especially if you’ve built your entire business around it.
-What you should do, however, is plan for any possible disruptions and delays, especially at the start of the year when firms and people are still finding their footing.
+What you should do, however, is assess your current business model and check for any improvements, and potential disruptions and delays – especially in 2021 when firms and people are still finding their footing and adapting to new regulations.

 Whether it’s long queues at the border or new admin systems and processes that people are still putting in place or getting used to, there are many things that can interfere with your transportation.
 If you move goods to and from the EU, put a buffer in place to ensure that your business can still operate no matter what happens.